sadiatasneemkhan/SENG-438-A4/Assignment 4 Report.md

 # how did you test each functionaity with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
+## Selenium

+Advantages:
+- User-friendly interface, simple and very easy to use
+- Allows you to replay the sequence of steps of the test script

+Disadvantages:
+- Slow performance and caused webpages to become unresponsive

+## Sikulix

+Advantages
+- Image recognition makes it easy to test specific elements of a webpage
+- Automates flash objects, while Selenium does not

+Disadvantages:
+- Having to manually write the test scripts
+- User interface is not as friendly as Selenium

 # How the team work/effort was divided and managed